MiteshChakma/DB_proj_XYZ/README.md

    ```

    Access the application at `http://127.0.0.1:8000/`.
+## Project structure
+To understand the project structure please refer to project_structure.md file and read the docs form the docs folder.

 ## Usage
 [Provide instructions on how to use your application.
 This could include steps to navigate through the application, how to create an account (if applicable), and any other relevant usage information.]